TheNEMOproject/TheNEMOproject.github.io/_posts/2023-07-13-nemohrtf-an-hrtf-to-use-as-default.md

 ---
 date: 2023-07-13
-title: NEMOhrtf: A dataset to be used as ... (beta version).
+title: The NEMOhrtf release (beta version).
 categories:
-  - new release
+  - sales
-author_staff_member: pllado
+author_staff_member: anna
 ---

 This is an example of a news post.